anarchoccultism.org

 We make ourselves a coordinated swarm, a system within a system, constantly looking for, creating, and exploiting opportunities to escape.
 We prepare for the coming disaster, do so by evolving systems that can survive through it, that can escape the constraints of the one that's dying around us.

 We evolve the new world in the shell of the old.
 What do we need to build this system?
-We need a fitness function and a way to combine ideas (a “breeding” function).
+We need a fitness function and a way to combine ideas (we'll use the term “recombination” rather than the generally accepted term “breeding” to avoid less than optimal connotations).
 We need to write a genetic algorithm that runs on people, and then we need to run it.
 Once we evolve this system, we can begin to “pivot” out of the current mess we have inherited and into a new world that we control.

 Perhaps we can start by deciding to evolve a system that is not a Malthusian time bomb.